checlams/old_website/_news/230213rritravel.md

 description: Dr. Jiang receives travel grant from the Rural Renewal Initiative
 ---

-Dr. Akash Deep (Assistant Professor, IEM) and Dr. Jiang's proposal idea on soil moisture sensing has been invited to submit a full proposal to the [Rural Renewal Initiative](https://ruralrenewal.okstate.edu).
-They will receive travel funds to visit the rural community where they will be conducting the proposed research.
+Prof. Akash Deep (IEM) and Dr. Jiang's proposal idea on soil moisture sensing has been selected by the [Rural Renewal Initiative](https://ruralrenewal.okstate.edu) to submit a full proposal.
+They will receive travel funds to visit a rural community.